MykolaSainiuk/pysaka/README.md

 ## What again?
-Another logger to offload the main thread of the main process to not affect the performance of the main process & main thread
+Another? logger to offload the main thread of the main process to not affect performance.

+## Description

+This logger is about logging your messages using streams to s separate Worker in order to offload the main thread, so even a serialization of log messages happen in the worker (however postMessage copying takes its price).

+In order to find out what does the logger support you are welcome to import its params via `import type * from 'pysaka';`

 ## How to install?

 `npm i pysaka`

 # How to use?

+*"Default" code example*:

     import PysakaLogger from 'pysaka';